rojcyk/figmaIO/README.md

 switch (figma.command) {
    /* If we are running the plugin from the Figma plugin menu, it is starting with no command.
    * And if you are clicking on the editor sidebar plugin command, figma starts the plugin
-   * with 'edit' value for command, but since my plugin does not directly benefit from it, it just
-   * sends it with 'start' anyways.
-   */
+   * with with whaveter you specify in the manifest.json */

- case 'edit':
+ case 'something':
    if (io) io.send('start', cachedData);
    break
  default: